sarasaurus/about-me/README.md

 # about-me
-about  me , day 2 project
+about  me , week one project
+currently on the Day 4 version.
+##version d.04
+--Driver: Shannon
+--Navigator: Sarah